gbowerman/azure-myriad/autoscale/readme.md

-### vmss-win-autoscale.json
+### Autoscale templates ###

 11/2/15: Autoscale is now working for all regions.
-Give it a try.
+Give it a try (you still need a subscrpition that's whitelisted for scale sets though).

 Create a VMSS integrated with Azure autoscale